terence818/terence818/README.md

-Hello, I'm [Your Name] 👋
+Hello, I'm Yie Xuan 👋
 Your Cover Image <!-- Optional: Add a cover image to personalize your profile -->

 Welcome to my GitHub profile!
-I'm [Your Name], a passionate mobile app developer based in [Your Location].
+I'm Yie Xuan, a passionate mobile app developer based in Selangor, Malaysia.
 I have a strong affinity for creative thinking and meticulous planning, which I bring to every project I undertake.

 🔧 Technologies & Tools
 Tech Stack <!-- Optional: Add a badge to showcase your tech stack -->